sdc-china/IDA-doc/_posts/2018-03-03-test-case-data-binding.md

 2. If you want to run the test case with a different BAW server.
 The only you need to do is upload another csv file suffixed with "_\<YOUR BAW SERVER NAME\>.csv.
 It is very useful if you want to run the project with differents Workflow servers in a pipeline.
 The IDA will select the corresponding csv file with the Workflow server.

-3. You could find \<YOUR BAW SERVER NAME\> from "Administration -> BPM Configuration"
+3. You could find \<YOUR BAW SERVER NAME\> from "Administration -> BAW Configuration"

    ![][bpm_server_name]